quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ![
 **Quantitative trait locus scans for mutation spectrum phenotypes.**
-Using the BXDs with *D* genotypes at `rs52263933` (the marker with the highest cosine distance on chromosome 4), we used R/qtl2 to perform QTL scans for the fraction of each 1-mer mutation type.
+Using the BXDs with D genotypes at `rs52263933` (the marker with the highest cosine distance on chromosome 4; n = 55 RILs, 40,913 total mutations), we used R/qtl2 to perform QTL scans for the centered log-ratio (CLR) transformed fraction of each 1-mer mutation type.
+QTL scans also included a kinship matrix (that contained the pairwise genetic similarity between each pair of BXDs, calculated using the leave-one-chromosome-out method) as a random effect term using the `kinship` keyword argument in the `scan1` function.
 Plots show the log-odds (LOD) score at every genotyped marker in blue; the dotted black line represents the genome-wide LOD significance threshold (established using 1,000 permutations at an alpha of $\frac{0.05}{7}$ to account for the fact that 7 separate association tests were performed.)
 ](images/fig-qtl-scans.png){#fig:qtl-scans tag="2-figure supplement 2" width=8.5in}